What is YINI and Why?

 Official YINI format rules with full technical details of the YINI format.

-- YINI on GitHub ↗
+- YINI-lang on GitHub ↗

 Official GitHub page.